calebcodesgud/data-engineering-challenge/README.md

 # How to run

-0. this project was build with python 3.8. run:
+0. this project was built with python 3.8. run:
 ```buildoutcfg
 pip install -r requirements.txt
 ```